andrewvy/knot/README.md

 knot
 ---

-A Minetest proxy designed to facilitate linking multiple servers together under a powerful API.
+A Minetest proxy designed to facilitate linking multiple servers together with a powerful lua plugin API.

+This provides a few use-cases:

+- Multi-dimensions through the use of multiple servers
+- Cross-server communication for plugins/mods.
+- And many more.

 ## Installation